Portuguese Mathematical Society: History

-The 1930s and 1940s have been special decades for Mathematics in Portugal.
-A generation of brilliant mathematicians such as Bento de Jesus Caraça, Ruy Luís Gomes, Alfredo Pereira Gomes, António Aniceto Monteiro and Hugo Ribeiro, among others, gave a new life to mathematics research in the country.
-They have successfully promoted several projects, including the scientific journal Portugaliæ Mathematica (1937), the Mathematical Seminar in Lisbon (1938), the Center of Mathematical Studies Applied to Economics (1938), the magazine Gazeta de Matemática (1939) and the Mathematical Studies Center in Lisbon and Oporto (1940 and 1942, respectively).
+The 1930s and 1940s mathematicians such as Bento de Jesus Caraça, Ruy Luís Gomes, Alfredo Pereira Gomes, António Aniceto Monteiro and Hugo Ribeiro, among others, gave a new life to mathematics research in Portugal.
+They successfully promoted several projects, including the scientific journal Portugaliæ Mathematica (1937), the Mathematical Seminar in Lisbon (1938), the Center of Mathematical Studies Applied to Economics (1938), the magazine Gazeta de Matemática (1939) and the Mathematical Studies Center in Lisbon and Oporto (1940 and 1942, respectively).
 It was in this context that on 12 December 1940, the Portuguese Mathematical Society (SPM) was founded.

 The first board of directors was constituted by Pedro José da Cunha (President), Victor Hugo Duarte Lemos (Vice President), António Aniceto Monteiro (General Secretary), Manuel Zaluar Nunes (Treasurer), Maria Pilar Baptista Ribeiro and Augusto Sá da Costa (1st and 2nd Secretaries).
 Ruy Luís Gomes and Bento de Jesus Caraga were also key pieces in the development of the Society, which has gathered a considerable number of members from the beginning.

 But since its creation the Society has faced many difficulties due to the political events occurred during the 20th century in Portugal.
 The dictatorial regime didn't allow the registration of SPM, which was legalized only after the revolution of 1974, in October 10 of 1977 - almost 40 years after its foundation.